-(In thousands) June 30, 2022 September 30, 2021 Total borrowings \$ 201,000 154,000 Current portion of long-term debt (20,000) (20,000) Total long-term debt, less current portion \$ 181,000 134,000
+(In thousands) June 30, 2023 September 30, 2022 Total borrowings \$ 148,000 153,000 Current portion of long-term debt (20,000) (20,000) Total long-term debt, less current portion \$ 128,000 133,000

 The Credit Facility includes a \$500 million revolving line of credit as well as provisions allowing for the increase of the credit facility commitment amount by an additional \$250 million, if necessary, with the consent of the lenders.
 The bank syndication supporting the facility is comprised of a diverse group of eight banks led by JP Morgan Chase Bank, N.A., as Administrative Agent.
-The Credit Facility matures September 27, 2024.
+The Credit Facility matures September 27, 2024, with balance due by this date.

-At June 30, 2022, the Company had approximately \$291.0 million available to borrow under the Credit Facility, plus the \$250 million increase option, subject to lender approval, in addition to \$61.0 million cash on hand.
-The Company classified \$20 million as the current portion of long-term debt as of June 30, 2022, as the Company intends to repay this amount within the next twelve months; however, the Company has no contractual obligation to repay such amount during the next twelve months.
-The letters of credit issued and outstanding under the Credit Facility totaled \$7.8 million at June 30, 2022.
+At June 30, 2023, the Company had approximately \$345 million available to borrow under the Credit Facility, plus the \$250 million increase option, subject to lenders' consent, in addition to \$56.1 million cash on hand.
+The Company classified \$20 million as the current portion of long-term debt as of June 30, 2023, as the Company intends to repay this amount within the next twelve months; however, the Company has no contractual obligation to repay such amount during the next twelve months.
+The letters of credit issued and outstanding under the Credit Facility totaled \$7.4 million at June 30, 2023.

-Interest on borrowings under the Credit Facility is calculated at a spread over either the New York Federal Reserve Bank Rate, the prime rate or the London Interbank Offered Rate (LIBOR), depending on various factors.
+Interest on borrowings under the Credit Facility is calculated at a spread over either the Standard Overnight Financing Rate (SOFR) or the prime rate depending on various factors.
 The Credit Facility also requires a facility fee ranging from 10 to 25 basis points per annum on the unused portion.
-The Credit Facility is secured by the unlimited guaranty of the Company's direct and indirect material U.S. subsidiaries and the pledge of 100% of the equity interests of its direct and indirect material foreign subsidiaries.
-The financial covenants of the Credit Facility include a leverage ratio and an interest coverage ratio.
-The weighted average interest rates were 2.20% and 1.57% for the three and nine-month periods ending June 30, 2022, respectively, and 1.16% and 1.33% for the three and nine-month periods ending June 30, 2021.
-As of June 30, 2022, the Company was in compliance with all covenants.
+The interest rate spreads on the facility and the facility fee are subject to increase or decrease depending on the Company's leverage ratio.
+The weighted average interest rates were 6.05% and 5.57% for the three and nine-month periods ending June 30, 2023, respectively, and 2.20% and 1.57% for the three and nine-month periods ending June 30, 2022.
+As of June 30, 2023, the Company was in compliance with all covenants.